spring-fever/spring-fever/README.md

 <p align="center"> i am a VERY huge social butterfly, dont feel scared interacting with me! i also like coming up to c+h people, and whispering anyone i please whenever im bored

->will kiss all dandy cosplays i see, sorry if it makes you uncomfortable!
+>will kiss all dandy cosplays i see, apologies if it makes you uncomfortable. i will read byf's/boundaries before i do, though

 >cant believe i have to say this now but all of my ponies will have my github. please dont fall for copycats!